cass-support/opencl.net/OpenCL.NET/Readme.txt

 Releases
 --------
+Release 1.0.43.1:
+	* Better support for 32/64 bit platforms.

 Release 1.0.43:
-	Various changes to conform to 1.0.43 revision of OpenCL.
+	* Various changes to conform to 1.0.43 revision of OpenCL.

 Release 1.0:
-	Initial implementation of the library, conforms to version 1.0 of OpenCL.
+	* Initial implementation of the library, conforms to version 1.0 of OpenCL.

 License Agreement, rights and privacy
 -------------------------------------